 Reporting a Concern Regarding a Child

-If you are worried or concerned about a child, you can also report this through the NSPCC website.
+If you are worried or concerned about a child or their family, you can also report this through the NSPCC website.
 If you have concerns about a child's safety and wellbeing, including a child in your family, you can use this form to tell the NSPCC helpline.
 An advisors will read it within 24 hours and decide what action needs to be taken.

 The childline number for children is: 0800 1111